 - Recommended: How to Choose a Headphone Amp [Definitive Guide]

 The question becomes then, is it enough of a difference for you to actually hear in real-time?

 As in, if I’m going back and forth between one Amp that utilizes THX vs. one that doesn’t, can I tell?

 I personally believe most people won’t be able to tell, no. We’re talking about fractions of a percentage here.

 If you believe you can discern those differences, more power to you.

 Can I tell the difference between a dead neutral Solid State amplifier (i.e. one with extremely low output impedance) that doesn’t have the THX stamp vs. one that does?

-The point is, you don’t necessarily need a THX amp to garner an amazing listening experience.
-A regular Solid State amp with very low output impedance will do the job just fine.
+The point is that you don’t necessarily need a THX amp to garner an amazing listening experience.
+A regular Solid State amp with very low output impedance like the JDS ATOM will do the job just fine.